-The Club must be registered with Disclosure Scotland or Volunteer Disclosure Scotland..
-Any member of staff and/or volunteer carrying out regulated work with children for the Club must be a member of the PVG Scheme for regulated work with children.
+The Club must be registered with Disclosure Scotland or Volunteer Scotland Disclosure Services.
+All staff and/or volunteers carrying out regulated work with children and young people within the club must be a member of the PVG Scheme for regulated work with children.

-Suitability for Position
+Suitability for position